mechbio/CGNPS/README.md

 Website: https://lammps.github.io/pizza/

 ### Setup
-[A complete setup.sh script will be added soon.
-For time being, consider the following directions:]
 1. Please refer to the website for installation instructions of the above 5 dependencies.
 2. The original pair_fluidmembrane.cpp in Fluidmembrane dependency will need a